sallychen1/cs1320-prototype/README.md

 # Overview
-This is the prototype of my hi-fi mockup from assignment 3, where I created a productivity web app consisting of to-do list, calendar, and notes tools
+This is the prototype of my hi-fi mockup from assignment 3

 ## Design Choices
  Here are the sources I referenced/used: